darwijesinghe/AssignaApi/README.md

 // Request

 {
-  "tsk_id": 1,
+  "TskId": 1,
-  "user_note": "This will be take two more days"
+  "UserNote": "This will take two more days."
 }

 // Response